TlaskalV/iNaturalist-Czech-Republic/README.md

 </div>

 ## Diversity within taxons
 Diversity within iconic taxons shows Fungi to be more diverse with lower observations than Aves.
-Similarly Insecta are more diverse with much less observation than Plantae.
+Similarly, Insecta are more diverse with much less observation than Plantae.
 It is easy to observe vast diversity of both Fungi and Insecta.

 <div align="center">
     <img src="/diversity_per_taxon.png?raw=true" width="600px"</img>